fbpx

 Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities (U.S. Department of Education, Office for Civil Rights)

-If you have questions or concerns about your rights at College and want to speak with someone, Text: COLLEGE to 512-229-9109 to request someone contact you.
+If you have questions or concerns about your rights at College and want to speak with someone, call our Intake line at 1-800-252-9108.

 Last updated: January 21, 2021